pascallaliberte/sharpen.page/_posts/2019-10-04-how-to-add-modesty-to-intros-as-freelancer.md

 published: true
 ---

-In the previous article, we saw some [beliefs (mental models) that make us hesitate][previous] to introduce ourselves to potential clients as freelancers.
+In this [other article][previous], we saw some beliefs (mental models) that make us hesitate to introduce ourselves to potential clients as freelancers.

 [previous]: {% post_url 2019-09-27-rewriting-mental-models-about-introducing-yourself-as-freelancer %}